Armed Forces into Allied Health

 As such, we have developed a unique programme that gives support to service leavers in using their qualifications and prior experience to apply to our healthcare courses.

 Most of our courses have been added to the ELCAS database with more due to be added.
-We are also working with the Ministry of Defence and Health Education England to expand this programme nationally.
+One of our Lecturers, Amanda Cox, who created the pathway is now also working with the Ministry of Defence (MoD) and National Health Service England (NHSE) to expand this programme nationally.